microsoft/autogen/docs/design/03 - Agent Worker Protocol.md

 ## Worker protocol flow

-The worker protocol has three phases, following the lifetime of the worker: initiation, operation, and termination.
+The worker protocol has three phases, following the lifetime of the worker: initialization, operation, and termination.

 ### Initialization